 At John Foy & Associates, we are here to help.
-Our lawyers have been helping accident victims for over 25 years.
+Our Marietta personal injury lawyers have been helping accident victims for over 25 years.
 We continuously stay up-to-date on the newest laws for rideshare accidents.
 You can get a FREE, no-risk consultation.
 We do not collect a fee unless we win your case.

-How Uber and Lyft Accidents Differ From Other Accidents
+How Uber and Lyft Accidents Differ from Other Accidents

 When a driver causes an accident, their insurance company should pay.
 However, Uber and Lyft accidents are not that straightforward.
 A rideshare accident might involve multiple insurers.